eth-act/zkevm-book/src/trees/practical_guides/benchmarking.md

 # Tools

 The zkEVM team within the EF has been working on a specific set of libraries and tools to support this initiative.
 The two main ones are [ere](https://github.com/eth-act/ere) and [zkevm-benchmark-workload](https://github.com/eth-act/zkevm-benchmark-workload).
 The former is a Rust library that provides a single API to run guest programs in many zkVMs.
 This allows us to abstract many of the complexities of running guest programs.
-The latter is a tool that uses ere, specifically designed to run Ethereum fixtures for benchmarking, e.g., run EEST benchmarks, mainnet blocks, and experimental programs.
+The latter is a tool that uses ere, specifically designed to run Ethereum fixtures for benchmarking, e.g. run EEST benchmarks, mainnet blocks, and experimental programs.

 We won’t go into full detail in this chapter on how to use these tools since both have extensive documentation in the repository.
 Anyone is invited to use these libraries and tools and collaborate on making them better.
 For example, new zkVMs can integrate into ere and immediately have a complete toolset to benchmark how Ethereum would behave in them.

 The strategy used in this style of benchmarking is running real mainnet blocks, specifically crafted to target known potential attacks, or using all the gas limit in a single opcode or precompile, each under a different scenario.
 For example, `SSTORE` and `SLOAD` can generate different workloads if they access hot and cold data, or the `modexp` precompile underlying implementation can be sensitive to particular inputs.

-When the benchmarking fixture is targeting a block that uses all the gas limit for some pure computation opcode (e.g., `ADD`, `MUL`, `MULMOD`, etc), the overhead of pre/post block processing compared to the main block execution should be very low, and is amortized the bigger the gas limit.
+When the benchmarking fixture is targeting a block that uses all the gas limit for some pure computation opcode (e.g. `ADD`, `MUL`, `MULMOD`, etc), the overhead of pre/post block processing compared to the main block execution should be very low, and is amortized the bigger the gas limit.
 Note that some opcodes, like `SSTORE`, `SSLOAD`, `EXTCODESIZE` involve accessing state, thus including the pre/post block workload of reading/verifying and writing into the state tree must be considered part of the benchmark run.

 It is also possible (and might be desirable for some reasons) to fully isolate some particular opcodes or precompiles by only benchmarking isolated EVM opcodes implementations, but this strategy can end up being too focused on a specific implementation compared to having a shared setup that we can run in all EL EVMs.
 Also, if we extract the cycles/cost of proving an empty block, we can get close to a very fair take on which opcodes or precompiles can be mispriced or problematic, at least in a relevant order of magnitude.
 Again, this other strategy shouldn’t be discarded, and both can be complementary.

 ## Results

 The EF zkEVM team is currently running the fixtures and collecting the results.
-Many parts of the stack are still changing at a fast pace (e.g., guest program optimizations, zkVM SDKs, etc).
+Many parts of the stack are still changing at a fast pace (e.g. guest program optimizations, zkVM SDKs, etc).
 If you want to track early run results, they are being uploaded to [this repository](https://github.com/eth-act/zkevm-benchmark-runs).
 Other websites, like Ethproofs, are planning on presenting results about worst cases using the same tooling and benchmark fixtures — so stay tuned.

 ## External resources